jdoleary/Eden/CurrentTasks.md

 - Inflation-adjusted currency plugin (like Gwern)
 - Live link previews, infoboxes, and hover popups
 - Print-ready, capable of being exported to EPUB or PDF
+- Customizable header (like https://maggieappleton.com/) that works with transclusion.
 ### Unkown
 - Annotation support (or compatible with social annotation plugins)
 ### Done
 - Breadcrumbs
 - Future-proof: Exportable data, portable, control and own your data, no lock-in
+- Make file metadata (such as Created On Date) accessible to the template
+- Customizable via CSS, HTML, and JS

 ## Critical Path
 - Finish MVP Features